 How Do You Cook Zucchini?

 Grilled zucchini makes an excellent addition to salads, sandwiches, and pasta!
-Marinate your fresh zucchini for at least 20 minutes in a blend of olive oil, fresh lemon juice, your choice of dried herbs, and garlic, then pop it onto the grill!
+Marinate your fresh zucchini for at least 20 minutes in a blend of olive oil, fresh lemon juice, your choice of dried herbs, and garlic, a pinch of salt and pepper, then pop it onto the grill!
 Be careful not to overcook it!

-If you’re trying to sneak some veggies into your kids’ diet, this may be the perfect way to start.
-First, Spray a cooling rack with nonstick spray and place it on top of a baking sheet.
-Take 4 zucchini and cut them into quarters lengthwise.
+If you’re trying to sneak some veggies into your kid’s diet, this may be the way to start.
+Parmesan cheese is the perfect disguise.
+First, spray a cooling rack with nonstick spray and place it on top of a baking sheet.
+Take 4 zucchinis and cut them into quarters lengthwise.
 In a small bowl, combine parmesan, thyme, basil, oregano, garlic powder, pepper, and salt.
 Place the zucchini quarters on the prepared rack/sheet.
-Drizzle with olive oil and season with parmesan spice mixture.
-Bake until tender, which should be about 15 minutes.
+Drizzle with olive oil and season with a parmesan spice mixture.
+Bake your parmesan zucchini until tender, which should be about 15 minutes.
 Finally, broil for 2-3 minutes until the top is a crisp golden brown.

 Share Your Favorite Zucchini Recipes!

+Whether you want to replace pesto pasta or potato hash browns, zucchini is a master of disguise.
 No matter how you cook with Zucchini, there’s no denying that it’s one of summer’s easy, cheap, versatile ingredients.
-Share your favorite Zucchini recipes on FamilyApp!
+Share your favorite recipes and dishes on FamilyApp!